Chisanan232/abe-redis/README.md

 ## Overview

-**abe-redis** is a Redis Streams-based message queue backend that integrates seamlessly with the Slack MCP Server's component loading mechanism.
-It provides a reliable, scalable solution for handling Slack events using Redis as the message queue infrastructure.
+**abe-redis** is a Redis Streams-based message queue backend that integrates seamlessly with the Abstract Backend's component loading mechanism.
+It provides a reliable, scalable solution for handling Abstract Backend events using Redis as the message queue infrastructure.

 ### Key Features